 Around 48,000 women and 400 men are diagnosed with breast cancer in the UK each year.
 It is also the most common cancer in women.

-Breast cancer is usually detected by women being 'breast aware' and getting any unusual changes or lumps checked by a doctor.
-Breast cancers are also detected through NHS breast screening programmes using mammograms.
+Breast cancer is usually detected by women being 'breast aware' and getting any unusual changes or lumps checked by a GP.
+You will then to a One-Stop clinic where various testes will be carried out.

 The outlook for someone diagnosed with breast cancer will usually be affected by how soon it is detected and the type of breast cancer.
 More than 85% of people diagnosed with breast cancer live for at least five years after they get their diagnosis.
 75% live for at least 10 years.